Wobbling double sine-Gordon kinks: Conclusion

-We measured the wobbling frequency of the kinks after the collision and found that indeed the kink wobbles at the theoretical value of the frequency $\omega_D$ once you change to the frame where the kink is at rest.
+In the double sine-Gordon model, every bounce corresponds to the kink-antikink crossing instead of reflecting, in contrast with the $\phi^4$ model.
+We could show that the one-bounce windows' peak has a simple dependence on the wobbling phase.
+It can be found approximately considering a linear relation between the wobbling amplitude before and after the collision.
+We also measured the wobbling frequency of the kinks after the collision and found that indeed the kink wobbles at the theoretical value of the frequency $\omega_D$ once you change to the frame where the kink is at rest.
 This Lorentz contraction is manifest in our equation for a boosted wobbling kink.

 The maximum energy density in the kinks collisions is an interesting way of studying the fractal structure of resonance windows \cite{gani2019multi,zhong2020collision}.
 Curiously, we were able to show that it also works for our system.
-The energy density shows smooth behavior in the windows, independent of the parameters of the system, despite the chaotic structure of the collision.
+The energy density shows smooth behavior in the windows, independent of the system's parameters, despite the chaotic structure of the collision.
 As far as we understand, the erratic behavior outside the windows is related to the bion formation.
 Moreover, in some of the smooth regions outside the resonance windows, we observed oscillon formation.
 However, to conclude that this is indeed the case whenever there is an oscillon formation needs a more thorough investigation.

-This study helps to fill the gap in understanding the mechanism of resonance windows formation lacking in the energy exchange mechanism of Campbel et al. This simple mechanism is only an approximation because kink-antikink collisions are time-dependent phenomena with no well-defined wobbling state when the two mostly superpose.
-On the other hand, this work shows that wobbling has a notorious effect on the collision because its energy can easily turn into translational energy when the timing is right.
-Therefore, a more precise mechanism has to also account for this strong coupling between wobbling and translation.
+This study may shed light on the mechanism of resonance windows formation, which is approximately described by the energy exchange mechanism of Campbel et al. This mechanism has finally received a compelling quantitative confirmation in a recent work \cite{manton2021collective}, where the authors found appropriate moduli space coordinates \cite{manton2021kink}.
+It would be interesting to see if the reduced model with collective coordinates can reproduce the wobbling kink novel results in a future work.
+Moreover, our work clearly shows that the regions close to integrable limits in the double sine-Gordon model are not well understood and should be more carefully investigated, possibly with some perturbative method.